CareerCruising/Interview.Test.QA/README.md

 ### QA Automation Guidelines
 The Product Owner has created the requirements below for the developer to create a User Interface containing 2 screens and tasked the QA automation engineer with validating the finished product.

-You are required to create a set of automated tests using a framework of your choice based on the requirements listed below.
-There are defects as well as requirements that were possibly missed by the developer.
-You are free to use any defect template of your choice to log any defects you find.
-We will be evaluating the way your tests are written for cleanliness and reuse.
-We expect the task to take no more than few hours to complete, however you are not required to stick to this limit.

 ### UI Requirements sent to Developer
 The UI Requirements that were sent to the developer are located in the sub folder Reqirements.
 You can also reach it via the link below: https://github.com/CareerCruising/Interview.Test.QA/blob/master/Requirements/Requirements%20for%20Developer%20-%20%20QA%20Automation%20Test.pdf

 ### What you need to do:
 * Fork this repo
-* Create your automated tests using a scripting tool of your choice
-* Add your scripts to the folder AutomatedQAScripts in the repo
-* Create a pull request against the master branch
-* Provide us with a list of defects you have identified
-* Provide us with your test code - scenarios should include “happy path” tests as well as tests that identify defects in the code and fail in the appropriate spot
-* You will provide us with the steps required to install and run your automation tests, including any necessary tools and frameworks
+* Assuiming you have successfully setup the front end repository which you use to write E2E test.
+* Set yourself up with the automation framework of your choice.
+(We are using Cypress for out E2E testing)*
+* Add a folder with your name under AutomatedQAScripts, and that will be your working space during interview
+* You are free to setup the structure of test suite under "AutomatedQAScripts" before coming to the interview process.
+* During interview process you will be asked to write an E2E test for a specific scenario.
-* You should create a branch in Github and push your changes to Github
+* At the end of invterview, you should create a branch in Github and push your changes to Github

-### Bonus requirements
-* Identify any accessibility (WCAG) issues with the screens
-* Feel free to share your thoughts on the definition and contents of the user stories as that feedback would be a bonus